citp/privacy-policy-historical/l/le/leg/legalvision.com.au.md

   2. for internal record keeping;
   3. to circulate promotional emails **** about new products, special offers or other information which we think you may find interesting;
   4. to contact you (by telephone, email or mail) for market research purposes;
+  5. direct marketing;
-  5. to customise the website according to your interests; and
+  6. to customise the website according to your interests; and
-  6. to customise documents according to your needs.
+  7. to customise documents according to your needs.

 **Security**

 We are committed to ensuring that the information you provide to us is secure.
-In order to prevent unauthorised access or disclosure, **** we have put in place suitable physical, electronic and managerial procedures to safeguard and secure that information.
+In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure that information and protect it from misuse, interference, loss and unauthorised access, modification and disclosure.

 **How we use cookies**